Run App via a Singularity¶

-Docker is a software containerization tool that allow you to package your App and its dependencies into a portable container that can you can run on any machine that supports Docker engine, or singularity.
+Docker is a software containerization tool that allows you to package your App and its dependencies into a portable container that you can run on any machine that supports Docker engine, or singularity.

 Although you can create a fully functional standalone Docker container for your app, for Brainlife, we recommend to containerize only the App's environment and the dependencies, and not include the main part of your App (your python or Matlab scripts that drives your algorithm) on your container.

-You can use singularity to run the most ideosyncratic parts of your App which can be stored and maintained inside your github repo and injected into an environment container at runtime.
-Like..
+You can use singularity to run the most idiosyncratic parts of your App which can be stored and maintained inside your github repo and injected into an environment container at runtime.
+Like...

 brainlife/dipy:0.13 as an environment container, and running app.py which is stored locally (comes with the github repo for my App) and injected into my environment at runtime.